 To get your contacts up and running, GoConqr Groups lets you easily bring together a group of people that can actively contribute to the flow of knowledge.
 You can discover and join Public Groups in a variety of subjects and exam levels to share and collaborate with other students, or create a private Group of your own for a more focused learning experience.

-So there you have it, our uncommon advice on how to become an exceptional student.
+So there you have it, our how to study tips to become an exceptional student.
 One word of warning though, just be ready for the requests for help and advice from others once you’ve sharpened your study skills and mastered your topics!

 Want to add some creativity to your studies?
 GoConqr offers the best resources and tools to transform the way you learn.
 Try them now for free.